umccr/workflows/bcbio/README.md

 ### Strelka2 Caller: Somatic
 * Merge overlapping regions in target file
-* ?Why is this only required here, but not for other callers?
 * Set up and run workflow (configureStrelkaSomaticWorkflow.py) using default parameters
 * Fix header with Picard